bl33h/axolotlsLikePicklesRaytracing/README.md

 # axolotlsLikePicklesRaytracing
-It is a graphics application showcasing ray tracing techniques.
+It's a graphics application showcasing raytracing techniques.
 The project includes the implementation of a resource manager for handling image loading and rendering, rendering of a skybox based on a provided texture file, and representation of spheres with ray intersection calculations.

 <p align="center">
   <br>